SalFormer360: a transformer-based saliency estimation model for 360-degree videos: Related work

 In the video domain, TASED-Net~\cite{Min2019} used a 3D convolutional encoder-decoder architecture.
 The encoder extracts spatial and temporal features from input frames, while the decoder reconstructs saliency maps based on the encoded representation.
 STSA-Net~\cite{Wang2021_2} introduced a spatio-temporal self-attention 3D network that incorporates multiple self-attention modules between 3D convolutional layers to capture long-range temporal dependencies between frames.
 Similarly,~\cite{Wang2021} and~\cite{Wu2020} proposed \ac{Conv-LSTM} frameworks that integrate \acp{CNN} with \ac{LSTM} units and attention mechanisms to model temporal dynamics more effectively.
 Furthermore, Droste \textit{et al.}~\cite{Droste2020} developed the UNISAL model, which utilizes the lightweight MobileNet~\cite{howard2017} architecture to facilitate efficient saliency estimation in both image and video domains.

 Many studies have been devoted to 360-degree saliency estimation for both images and videos.
 For static 360-degree images, some approaches employed feature-based methods such as~\cite{BATTISTI2018}~\cite{Baldoni_ISPA_2023}, while more advanced methods used deep learning.
-Nguyen \textit{et al.} proposed PanoSalNet~\cite{Nguyen2018}, which uses CNN layers specifically designed for 360\textdegree~images.
+Nguyen \textit{et al.} proposed PanoSalNet~\cite{Nguyen2018}, which uses CNN layers specifically designed for 360-degree images.
 This method has been included in viewport prediction pipelines in many approaches, such as~\cite{Rondón2020}~\cite{Tian2025}.
-Similarly, SALGAN360~\cite{Chao2018} adapted the 2D saliency model SALGAN~\cite{Junting2018} by fine-tuning it with 360\textdegree~data, using a \ac{GNN}~\cite{goodfellow2014} to predict saliency maps.
+Similarly, SALGAN360~\cite{Chao2018} adapted the 2D saliency model SALGAN~\cite{Junting2018} by fine-tuning it with 360-degree data, using a \ac{GNN}~\cite{goodfellow2014} to predict saliency maps.
 In~\cite{martin2020} an encoder-decoder architecture with spherical convolutions has been employed.
 Spherical convolutions have been presented in~\cite{Coors2018} and consist of redefining the kernels to account for the distortions in the equirectangular projection, effectively modeling the geometry of omnidirectional images.

-In 360-degree videos, models typically integrate spatial and temporal features.
-Incorporating the concept of spherical convolutions, Sphere-GAN~\cite{wahba2025} introduces a \ac{GAN}-based approach, where the generator consists of a U-Net~\cite{Olaf2015} that employs spherical convolutions, while the discriminator uses standard conventional \ac{CNN} layers.
-Additionally, Sphere-GAN predicts the saliency map at time $t$ using the current equirectangular frame and the ground truth saliency map from time $t-5$.
+In~\cite{Zhu_2020}, a saliency estimator for omnidirectional images has been proposed and integrated into a head movement prediction framework to reduce latency and bandwidth consumption.
+The saliency estimator is designed by fusing low and high level features, such as color information, car and person detection, equator bias, and other cues.